 What is LibQUAL+®?

-LibQUAL+ is a suite of services that libraries use to solicit, track, understand, and act upon users' opinions of service quality.
-These services are offered to the library community by the Association of Research Libraries (ARL).
-The program's centerpiece is a rigorously tested Web-based survey bundled with training that helps libraries assess and improve library services, change organizational culture, and market the library.
+LibQUAL+ is a tool that libraries use to solicit, track, understand, and act upon users’ opinions of service quality.
+The protocol is a rigorously tested web survey that helps libraries assess and improve library services, change organizational culture, and market the library.
 The goals of LibQUAL+ are to:

 - Foster a culture of excellence in providing library service